-This guide advises RCN members facing dismissal, and includes information about types of dismissal and employment tribunal time limits.
+This guide is designed to assist those facing dismissal, including information about types of dismissal and employment tribunal time limits.

-Unfair dismissal is the legal expression used when termination of the contract occurs without good reason and/or the employer has failed to follow a fair procedure before terminating the contract.
+Unfair dismissal is the legal expression used when a contract is terminated without good reason and/or your employer has failed to follow a fair procedure.

-To avoid or defend an unfair dismissal claim the employer will have to show that the reason for the dismissal is one of the following potentially fair reasons:
+To avoid or defend an unfair dismissal claim your employer will have to show that the reason for the dismissal is one of the following potentially fair reasons:

-In addition, the tribunal will have to be satisfied that the employer acted reasonably in relying on that reason for dismissal.
+In addition, the employment tribunal will have to be satisfied that your employer acted reasonably in relying on that reason for dismissal.

 Please see information about time limits and qualifying periods below.